YaszMoon/FEWDB-week07-DailyPlanner/README.md

 ## Description

 This week's challenge was to create a daily planner using jQuery.
+HTML and CSS starter coder were given.

 Visit the deployed page [here](https://yaszmoon.github.io/FEWDB-week07-DailyPlanner/).